dhdaines/playa/README.md

             ...
 ```

-You can also iterate over them in the page context with `page.xobjects`:
+You can also iterate over them in the page context with
+`page.xobjects` (this will also find Form XObjects contained inside
+other Form XObjects, which is unfortunately a thing):

 ```python
 for xobj in page.xobjects: